radenko98/Photo-Move-Rename-Sort/README.md

 After execution, files in E:\files are organized into folders based on their modification date.

-**Option 2: Photo sorter by month and year according to date taken**

-This Script uses the Pillow library to extract the date taken from image metadata and then organizes the photos into subfolders based on that date.
+**Option 2: Photo sorter by month and year according to date taken** To use this script, you need to first run a command in python console "pip install Pillow" This Script uses the Pillow library to extract the date taken from image metadata and then organizes the photos into subfolders based on that date.
 The get_date_taken function attempts to extract the date taken from the image metadata, and the organize_photos_by_date_taken function then uses this information to move the files to the appropriate subfolders.
 If the date taken information is not available for a file, it will be skipped and a message will be printed.